 Islands in the Aegean, villages in Thrace and the backstreets of Athens all felt the affects of global inequality, conflicts, politics and climate change.

-This series shot in Lesvos, Kos, Patras, Athens, Thrace's Evros region bordering Turkey, and Edirne, Turkey, shows a small part of the arrivals, the attempted escapes, the hiding, the waiting and sometimes the death of people crossing water to reach Greece and the European Union.
+This series shot in Lesvos, Kos, Patras, Athens, Thrace's Evros region bordering Turkey, Edirne, and Van, Turkey, shows a small part of the arrivals, the attempted escapes, the hiding, the waiting and sometimes the death of people crossing water to reach Greece and the European Union.